UncertainLab/Enlsip.jl/docs/src/tutorial.md

 * the residuals $r_i:\mathbb{R}^n\rightarrow\mathbb{R}$ and the constraints $c_i:\mathbb{R}^n\rightarrow\mathbb{R}$ assumed to be $\mathcal{C}^2$ functions;
 * norm $\|\cdot\|$ denoting the Euclidean norm.

 Note that with this formulation, bounds constraints are not distinguished from general inequality constraints.
-Though, as shown later in this section, they can be provided as vectors of lower and/or upper bounds, which is more convenient for this type of constraints.
+Though, for ease of use, they can be provided directly as vectors of lower and/or upper bounds (see next section).

 It should be borne in mind, however, that the method implemented in `Enlsip.jl` has been conceived for nonlinear problems, as there is no other assumption made about the nature of the residuals and constraints functions, apart from being two-time continously differentiable.
 The algorithm can still be used to solve linear least squares subject to linear constraints but it will not be as effective as other software where those aspects are taken into account in the design of the optimization method.